Community Projects

 Spencer Park Improvements:

-· Demolition of storage barn and #2 shelter – these have been completed!
+· Demolition of storage barn and #2 shelter

-· Construct a new storage barn along the east road during April/May/June
+· Construct a new storage barn along the east road

-· Upgraded lighting will be installed.
-Date TBA
+· Upgraded lighting will be installed

 • Iron Horse Park:

-Huston Park will soon have a new Prairie Restoration Area on the southeast corner of the park.
+Huston Park will have a new Prairie Restoration Area on the southeast corner of the park.
 It was originally opened up to accommodate security cameras, but a meadow with warm season grasses and wildflowers will be extremely attractive.
 This is a project that will take 3-5 years to be fully established.
 This year’s work involves applying herbicides before seed can be planted in 2026.

 • The Penman Building roof will be replaced.
 Date TBA.